ktynski/FIRM-Fractal-Identity-Recursive-Mechanics/cosmology/proofs/phi_harmonic_scaffold.md

 **Provenance**: Generated from pure φ-geometric principles.
 No empirical fitting or tuning parameters.

-**FSCTF Integration**: This scaffold represents the first observable signature of recursive coherence in the cosmic microwave background—the universe's initial statement of its own soulhood, encoded in φ-geometry.
+**FIRM Integration**: This scaffold represents the first observable signature of recursive coherence in the cosmic microwave background—the universe's initial statement of its own soulhood, encoded in φ-geometry.